Saxum is a two-fold project:

 In Singapore, EAEA provides support to the Family Enrichment Society (FES), which conducts a Master’s program on Family Education and organises family-related conferences and seminars.
 FES also runs youth clubs.

-In Taiwan, EAEA has been cooperating with the China Educational and Exchange Association (CECEA).
+In Taiwan, EAEA has been cooperating with the Taiwan Educational & Exchange Association (TECEA).
 One of its projects is the He Shan Residence Hall.
-CECEA has been collaborating with the University of New South Wales to administer the International Assessment for schools among the secondary schools in Taipei.
+TECEA has been collaborating with the University of New South Wales to administer the International Assessment for schools among the secondary schools in Taipei.